 - Give a thorough inspection to the entire case, being sure to wipe away grime from the outline of the case plate.
 Over time, that grime can sneak its way into the watch, and mess with certain functions.
 If you have a dive watch, this is far more common.

 Maintenance is a different story.
-The more function a watch has, the more maintaining it requires.
+The more function a watch has, the more maintenance it requires.
 With waterproof watches, you’ve got a few specifics that need to be taken care of.

 - Immediately wipe off your watch after existing saltwater.
 Immediate sun exposure and allowing the watch to air dry will eventually lead to damage, and potential rusting, given enough incidents.

 - Pay special attention to the crown, and how secure it is.
 This can be remedied by your local watch repair service, and is far too often mistaken for a minor issue by waterproof watch owners.
 This is one of the first areas to break down and allow water into the internal mechanisms.

 - Stay away from intense magnetism.
 This may only be applicable depending on your career, but it can greatly damage the function of your watch.